JEAN PAUL RIOPELLE

 Tasting menu with matching wines

-To complement the robust reds in the wine cellar, Bistro à Champlain's menu features game and red meat entrées, but there are crab, oyster and lobster appetizers and fish entrées for seafood-lovers.
-Among the à la carte menu items include foie gras, venison, veal and lamb.
-In addition, there's a fixed-price Menu Dégustation, with six courses and optional selections of matched wines, by the glass.
+To complement the robust reds in the wine cellar, Bistro à Champlain's menu featured game and red meat entrées, but there were crab, oyster and lobster appetizers and fish entrées for seafood-lovers.
+Among the à la carte menu items were foie gras, venison, veal and lamb.
+In addition, there was a fixed-price Menu Dégustation, with six courses and optional selections of matched wines, by the glass.

-Many of Jean Paul Riopelle's paintings and bronzes adorn the bistro today, along with works by other renowned artists, like Miro, Joan Mitchell, Louise Prescott, Sylvie Pomerleau and Marc Séguin.
-Together, they add an eclectic touch to the original wooden counters and hand-hewn ceiling beams from the old store.
-With its lace curtains and green plants, the restaurant exudes a home-like warmth.
+Some of Jean Paul Riopelle's paintings and bronzes adorned the bistro, along with works by other artists, such as Miro, Joan Mitchell, Louise Prescott, Sylvie Pomerleau, Charles Carson and Marc Séguin.
+Together, they added an eclectic touch to the original wooden counters and hand-hewn ceiling beams from the old store.
+With its lace curtains and green plants, the restaurant exuded a home-like warmth.

 Dinner with Riopelle